 As the Executive Director of HUGE, Butch brings vision, technical expertise and passion to every HUGE production.

-Jill is an internationally recognized improvisational theater performer and instructor.
+Jill Bernard (she/her/hers) is an internationally recognized improvisational theater performer and instructor.
 She began in 1993 with ComedySportz-Twin Cities, and was on the ComedySportz world championship team in 2004 and 2009.
-A proud co-founder of HUGE Theater, she has taught and performed in over 40 improv festivals in the US, Norway, Argentina, Germany, Italy, Australia and Canada, and on an episode of MTV “Made.”
+A proud co-founder of HUGE Theater, she has taught and performed improv in Argentina, Australia, Bulgaria, Canada, Colombia, England, Finland, France, Germany, Greece, Italy, the Netherlands, Norway, Peru, Poland, Portugal, Romania, Spain, Sweden and in forty of the United States; and also on an episode of MTV “Made.”